-If you are interested in auditioning for the choir, please contact the conductor Matt Berry on email@example.com
+AUDITIONS Commotio is auditioning for new singers (all voice parts) on 10th June 2017.
+If you are interested please contact the conductor Matt Berry on firstname.lastname@example.org

 Founded in 1999, the Oxford-based choir Commotio performs contemporary choral music primarily from the 20th and 21st centuries showcasing works by younger or lesser-known composers.
 The choir is particularly recognised for its fine tuning, attention to detail and challenging repertoire.
 The name Commotio derives from the Latin for movement/excitement.